The Inward Reality of the Khomeinism

 Questioner:

-How do you advise Muslims to confront this ideology that has begun to spread in recent times?
+How do you advise Muslims to confront this ideology, which has begun to spread in recent times, Shaykh Abd al-Aziz?

 The Shaykh:

-The point is that Khomeini and his followers are among the prominent figures of the Rafida, and among those who glorify and adhere to the Rafida creed.
-They are those who glorify the Twelve Imams and claim that they are the [rightful] Imams, that the leadership (Wilayah) must belong to them, and that the leadership of others is invalid.
-At the top of their list is Ali (may Allah be pleased with him).
+The point is that Khomeini and his followers are among the leading figures of the Rafida; they are among those who exalt the Rafida creed, adhere to it, and advocate for it.
+They are the ones who glorify the Twelve Imams and claim that they [alone] are the [rightful] Imams, that leadership must belong to them, and that the leadership of anyone else is void—at the head of whom is Ali (may Allah be pleased with him).

 Regarding Ali, they spoke the truth in that Ali is a righteous man; he is the fourth [Caliph] after the [first] three, and he is the best of them after the three—the best of the Companions after the three.
 Likewise, al-Hasan and al-Husayn are among the Companions (may Allah be pleased with them).
 However, they did not assume leadership except for al-Hasan, who ruled for a short time and then stepped down, handing the Imamate and leadership to Mu’awiya (may Allah be pleased with him).
 As for al-Husayn and those after him, they never assumed leadership.
 But the Rafida lack insight; they have nothing but claims with no foundation/basis.
 Yes.